yasminnabila/Letterboxd-Web-App/README.md

 ### Customer Web App
 The customer side allows non-logged in user to see all list of movies and see each movie in detail.

+## Motivation

+It is a work in progress, however this project displays:
+* The ability to write JSX in both functional and class components
+* Multiple fetch calls in different components
+* Manipulating dynamically added elements to the page
+* Event + Error handling
+* Creating, updating, and setting information to a local database

 ## Demo

 ### Admin Web App